skip to main content

 Soluble Corn Fiber

-FDA defines reduction as 25% or greater.
+FDA defines "sugar reduction" as a reduction of 25% or greater.

 Some Cargill products are only approved for use in certain geographies, end uses, and/or at certain usage levels.
 It is the customer's responsibility to determine, for a particular geography, that (i) the Cargill product, its use and usage levels, (ii) the customer's product and its use, and (iii) any claims made about the customer's product, all comply with applicable laws and regulations.